-The supposed health benefits of red wine have been touted for centuries, and more recently, scientists have taken a closer look at one specific compound contained in red grape skin: resveratrol.
+The supposed health benefits of red wine have been touted for centuries, and more recently, scientists are taking a closer look at one specific compound contained in red grape skin: resveratrol.

 Well, before you pour that second glass and toast to the latest "medical miracle" there are some things to consider.
-Resveratrol research is still relatively new, and if you know anything about supplements, you're aware it does not require a clinical breakthrough to land these products on shelves.
-Imprecise key factors like dosage levels, absorption rate, and the quality of the resveratrol itself have kept the market cloudy.
+Resveratrol research is still relatively new, and if you know anything about supplements, you're aware it does not require clinical evidence to land these products on shelves.
+Imprecise key factors like dosage levels, absorption rate and the quality of the resveratrol itself, have kept the forecast cloudy.

-So what exactly makes Equithrive different from other resveratrol supplements?
+So what else makes Equithrive's products different from other equine supplements?

 "I feel like to large degree, even in the animal pharmaceutical world, not enough attention is being paid to formulations that maximize the bioavailability of different compounds," Lawless explains.
 "There are many things you can do from a formulation perspective that will improve the bioavailability of a product.
 Resveratrol has extremely poor bioavailability, and if the manufacturer does not take steps to formulate it in a way that makes it more bioavailable for horses, you're wasting your time and money."

-Like its "less pure" cousin, Resverasyn is not a miracle drug that will make your old retiree feel like a frisky teenager again; nor will it completely heal your mare of osteoarthritis.
-But it is proven to be an effective compliment to the daily diet without all the negative side effects, and you know exactly what you're getting with each dose.
+Resverasyn is not a "miracle-in-a-bottle" that will get your old retiree back in the Grand Prix; and it is not a cure for osteoarthritis.
+It is, however, clinically proven to be a thoroughly effective compliment to the daily diet without all the unwanted side effects, and you know exactly what you're getting with each dose.